oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 type or complex type of the resources identified by the resource path section of the URL.
 Each select item in the `$select` clause indicates that the response MUST include the declared or dynamic properties, actions and functions identified by that select item.
+If a select item is a path expression traversing an entity or complex property that is `null` on an instance, then the null-valued entity or complex property is included and represented as `null`.
 The simplest form of a select item explicitly requests a property defined on the entity type of the resources identified by the resource path section of the URL.

 ::: example
 Example ##ex: rating and release date of all products